 The Director of Privacy and Data Compliance (DPDC) will compile and maintain the information outlined below to be stored in multiple formats on and off site (remote site) to be used in the event of an emergency.
-This critical Disaster Recovery Plan Outline includes a description and designated
+This critical Disaster Recovery Plan Outline includes a description and designated ownership with clearly defined responsibilities for the orderly resumption of activities and resumption of system recovery to the point of failure.
+It includes an outline of the business priorities for KONZA Health, including related assumptions and a final base plan with activation criteria (based on those business priorities).
+Establish Comprehensive Lists.

-- 1. List of workforce members deemed responsible to carry out response contingency processing (include name and emergency contact information), and - Inventories. - List of back-up systems/data, location and contact information and contracts including alternative storage and processing sites at a sufficient distance. - Critical forms and supplies stocked off-site. - List of reliable resources for equipment replacement. - Processing priorities pre-approved by management.
+1. List of workforce members deemed responsible to carry out response contingency processing (include name and emergency contact information), and

+- Inventories. - List of back-up systems/data, location and contact information and contracts including alternative storage and processing sites at a sufficient distance. - Critical forms and supplies stocked off-site. - List of reliable resources for equipment replacement. - Processing priorities pre-approved by management.
 (Sequence of importance of each application). - System application and documentation (current copies of all applications need to be located on and off site in a secure manner) SEE EMERGENCY ACCESS PROCEDURES. - Testing and Revision Plans. - List of job categories and/or individuals responsible for recovery of computer and other systems.
 Job categories may include restoring operations, and/or retrieving previously backed-up data. - List of all critical business partners and emergency contact.